spencer-shadley/completed-class/01-Class-Content/17-nosql/02-Homework/Instructions/README.md

 We would like you to have well over 200 commits by graduation, so commit early and often!

 ## Submission on BCS

 You are required to submit the following:

-* the URL to the deployed application
+* The URL to the deployed application

-* the URL to the Github repository
+* The URL to the Github repository